 Depending on your current degree level and the degree program you are enrolled in, you can learn about a variety of topics when enrolled in speech pathology programs.
 At the entry level, students can learn about the biology of speech and language, as well as receive some insight into the physiology of hearing and speech comprehension.

-In lower level degree programs such as the associate's and bachelor's programs, students may also take courses that are required in all undergraduate programs, such as those related to social sciences, Mathematics, and English and Literature.
+Undergraduate students who are enrolled in a Bachelors degree program in Communication Sciences and Disorders (CSD) or a related major will gain a basic knowledge base of human communication.
+At this level, students take courses that are required in all undergraduate programs, such as those related to social sciences, Mathematics, and English and Literature.
 These foundation courses can provide students with skills that can be useful when working in the public domain with a broad spectrum of clients in their day to day role.

 - Associate's: This degree program can be an introductory undergraduate program for new college students or recent high school graduates.
 The anticipated completion time of this program is 1-2 years and it can include basic topics regarding speech services, disorders, and assistance in the field of speech pathology.
 Credits earned in this program could count towards a bachelor's program in the future.

 - Bachelor's: The bachelor's is a common first step for upcoming speech pathology professions.
 This 4 year program is often divided between general education courses and those strictly focusing on speech disorders and treatment.
 While graduation from this degree program can be a great first step towards licensure, future professionals must complete a master's prior to applying for licensure.

 - Master's: The master's is the minimum degree requirement for licensing as a speech pathologist.
 This degree program can take 2-3 years to complete depending on your individual program and consists of diagnostic and treatment-specific topics related to speech pathology.
 This is the degree level in which you learn how to apply your services in the public domain and usually consists of several clinical requirements that can assist you with transforming your knowledge into practice.